trinodb/trino/docs/src/main/sphinx/connector/prometheus.rst

 Configuration
 -------------

-Create ``etc/catalog/prometheus.properties``
-to mount the Prometheus connector as the ``prometheus`` catalog, replacing the properties as appropriate:
+Create ``etc/catalog/example.properties`` to mount the Prometheus connector as the ``example`` catalog, replacing the properties as appropriate:

 .. code-block:: text